mbwhite/documents/Hyperleger-Fabric/java-development-early-access.md

 This Smart Contract is adding a very simple asset to the ledger.
 The asset is represented by a single class in this case, in a format very similar to a Java Bean.

-In order for Fabric to handle objects passed to and from the functions, and for interop between say a TypeScript application and Java Contract we need to mark the 'complex' datatypes with an annotation.
-(Complex in the sense as not being a primitive or String)
+In order for Fabric to handle objects passed to and from the functions, and for interop between say a TypeScript application and Java Contract, we need to mark the complex (non-primitive) datatypes with an annotation:
 ```
 import org.hyperledger.fabric.contract.annotation.DataType;